nimbly/Limber/README.md

 # Limber

-A super minimal HTTP router that doesn't get in your way.
+A super minimal HTTP framework that doesn't get in your way.

 Limber is intended for advanced users who are comfortable setting up their own framework and pulling in packages best suited for their particular use case.

-## Limber *does not* ship with
+## Limber includes

-* PSR-7 implementation
-* An ORM
+* A router
-* View rendering/template engine
-* Container
+* PSR-15 middleware support
+* A thin Application layer to:
-* Event/subscriber system
+	* Attach router
-* Configuration file management
-* Session and cookie management
-* Cache library
+	* Add middleweare

-These are all application implementation details that are best suited for you to decide, dear developer.
+	* Add middleware exception handler
+	* Dispatch PSR-7 ServerRequest
+	* Send PSR-7 Response

 ## Installation